Monroe Price: Life and career

 During this period, Price established and edited the Post-Soviet Media Law and Policy Newsletter.
 This eventuated in a book, Russian Media Law and Policy in the Yeltsin Decade, edited by him, Andrei Richter and Peter Yu.

 After graduating from the Yale Law School, Price was a law clerk to associate justice of the United States Supreme Court, Potter Stewart.
 He was assistant to the Secretary of Labor, W. Willard Wirtz, 1965–1966.
-He was a researcher for the Warren Commission(The President's Commission on the Assassination of President Kennedy).
+He was a researcher for the Warren Commission (The President's Commission on the Assassination of President Kennedy).

-Price has been a Member of the School of Social Sciences at the Institute for Advanced Study at Princeton, a fellow of the Media Studies Center, and a resident scholar at the Rockefeller Foundation Bellagio Center.
+He was a Member of the School of Social Sciences at the Institute for Advanced Study at Princeton, a fellow of the Media Studies Center, and a resident scholar at the Rockefeller Foundation Bellagio Center.
 He has given many lectures, including the 2001 Graham Spry Lecture, and has organized conferences with the American-Austrian Foundation, the Oxford Internet Institute, Communications University of China, Renmin University, Reuters Institute for the Study of Journalism, and others.

-Price is best known as a communications scholar for theories developed in a 1994 article in the Yale Law Journal, the 'Market for Loyalties.
+Price was best known as a communications scholar for theories developed in a 1994 article in the Yale Law Journal, the 'Market for Loyalties.
 This theory examines media regulation in terms of a market with an exchange, not of cash for goods or services, but identity for loyalty.

 Among his many books are Media and Sovereignty (MIT Press, 2002), Television, The Public Sphere and National Identity (Oxford University Press, 1996), and Owning the Olympics: Narratives of the New China (University of Michigan Press, 2008, edited with Daniel Dayan).
 In 2007, Price published a memoir, Objects of Remembrance: A Memoir of American Opportunities and Viennese Dreams.
-The book, chronicles the experienced of becoming an American in the 1950s, as a Midwest child of refugees.
+The book, chronicles the experiences of becoming an American in the 1950s, as a Midwest child of refugees.

-He holds a B.A. and a LL.B (now a Juris Doctor) from Yale University.
+He held a B.A. and a LL.B (now a Juris Doctor) from Yale University.
+Price died on March 16, 2026, at the age of 87.